joseprupi/joseprupi.github.io/docs/about.markdown

 This is the website of Josep Rubió Piqué.

-Proud father of a girl, happy partner of my wife and good friend of a female black labrador.
+Proud father, happy partner and good friend of a female black labrador.

 Long time and mediocre rock climber and skier.